abdulrahman9901/Virtual-Machine-Translator/README.md

 ## Notes

-### These are some sympols and rules that translator follows
+### These are some sympols and rules that the translator uses/follows to perform it's job .
 <img alt="" src="./docs/images/Special sympols.png"/></br>

 ### At [docs/Examples](./docs/Examples) folder some examples for VM files translated to asm .